Sinus infections are the result of inflammation of the mucous membranes, and most likely due to an overgrowth of fungi in the nasal cavities.

 - Mercury toxicity

-- Gut dysfunction, GERD, bowel inflammation, and toxins in the bowel
+- Gut dysfunction, GERD, bowel inflammation, digestive problems and toxins in the bowel

 - Blockages (nasal polyps, cysts, tumors)